Jaywardhan-singh/AI-Systems-Development--IIIT-Naya-Raipur/README.md

-This repository contains the materials related to the "AI Systems development"
+This repository contains the solutions of Assignment-1 related to the "AI Systems development"